 - Prepare the water bath: Place the dish in the center of a 9- x 13-inch baking pan.
 Pour about 4 cups of water into the pan…it should reach about 1-inch up the side of the smaller baking pan.
 Remove the smaller pan and carefully transfer the larger pan to the oven.
 The water will warm in the baking dish as the oven preheats.

-- Preheat the oven to 350°F. Allow the oven to heat 15 - 30 minutes past the point it indicates it’s preheated (this eliminates hot spots and helps even baking).
+- Preheat the oven to 350°F. Allow the oven to heat 15 to 30 minutes past the point it indicates it’s preheated (this eliminates hot spots and helps even baking).

 - Bake until the pudding is puffy, souffléd, and golden brown, 30 to 35 minutes.
 The top should be spongy (not dry or crusty), and not too brown.